 Lastly, don’t overwork your system by setting the desired temperature too high.
 The perfect indoor environment in the winter is 72 degrees and 35 percent relative humidity.
 If you’re turning the thermostat up, that means your humidity could be too low.
 Using a humidifier to raise the humidity to 35 percent provides a comfortable living environment at a temperature of 72 degrees.

 Taking these steps will help ensure your home stays warm and cozy all winter long, so the only thing you have to worry about is stocking the cupboard with enough hot chocolate and marshmallows.
+If you are ready for a furnace upgrade, contact our team at Bell Brothers for help.

 Updated: February 27th, 2025